liferay/liferay-frontend-projects/plugins/eslint-plugin-liferay/docs/rules/sort-class-names.md

 # Sort class names inside the "className" JSX attribute (sort-class-names)

-This rule enforces (and autofixes) that the class names inside the "className" attribute of a JSX element are sorted, and any excess whitespace trimmed.
+This rule enforces (and autofixes) that the class names inside the "className" attribute of a JSX element are sorted.

 ## Rule Details